The Seven Principles of Software Testing: A Practical Guide for Testers

 Challenges:

-• Resource Constraints: Constrained time and assets make it not possible to check all possible scenarios.
+• Resource Constraints: Constrained time and assets make it impossible to check all possible scenarios.

 Strategies: